-As stated by Schulten \citep{Schulten1}, in order to the compass to work some kind of anisotropy must be present in the system.
+As stated by Schulten \cite{Schulten1}, for the compass to work some kind of anisotropy must be present in the system.
 If, as usual, we choose the source of anisotropy {in} the hyperfine tensor, there is a sensitivity in the RPM to all initial states.
-To show that, we start by observing that for some values of the rates, for example $P=\gamma=2k$, the influence of the rf field over the compass is strengthened; and if both $P$ and $\gamma$ are of the order of $20k$ the compass-disrupting effect by the rf field can still be observed.
-It is interesting to note that even if in this situation the environment contributes to the insensitivity of the compass by means of the rf field, in other circumstances it can increase the sensitivity \citep{PhysRevA.85.040304}.
-Also the presence of a gradient field was proven to increase the compass sensitivity \cite{Cai2011}.
-One of the consequences of using the present process is that the decoherence times are short.
-To give a measure of those times for testing the model with anisotropy in the hyperfine tensor we use the Quantum Discord (QD) \citep{Discord}, which is able to take into account a more general kind of quantum correlations, and the Concurrence \citep{Wooters}, which measures the amount of entanglement; the former is defined as
+To show that, we start by observing that for some values of the rates, for example $\gamma=2k$, the influence of the rf field over the compass is strengthened; and if $\gamma$ is of the order of $20k$ the compass-disrupting effect by the rf field can still be observed.
+It is interesting to note that even if in this situation the environment contributes to the insensibility of the compass by means of the rf field, in other circumstances can increase it \cite{PhysRevA.85.040304}.
+One of the consequences of using these processes is that the decoherence times are short.
+To give a measure of those times for testing the model with anisotropy in the hyperfine tensor we use the Quantum Discord (QD) \cite{Discord}, which is able to signal the presence of any kind of quantum correlations, and the Concurrence \cite{Wooters}, which measures quantum correlation as entanglement only.
+The former is defined as